-You may appeal if you believe your benefits are unfairly denied, limited, reduced, delayed or stopped by MHS Health.
-An appeal must be made to the health plan no later than 60 calendar days from the date on the adverse benefit determination notice.
-To appeal to MHS Health, call the MHS Health member advocate at 1-888-713-6180 or write to:
+You may appeal if you believe your benefits are unfairly denied, limited, reduced, delayed, or stopped by MHS Health.
+Members have 60 calendar days from the date on the adverse benefit determination notice to file a request for an appeal.

-MHS Member Advocate 801 S 60th St., Suite 200 West Allis, WI 532214 be made no later than 90 days calendar days from the date of the Health Plan's notice of resolution.
+To appeal to MHS Health, call the MHS Health member advocate at 1-888-713-6180 or write to: MHS Member Advocate 801 S 60th St., Suite 200 West Allis, WI 532214 they believe benefits are unfairly denied, limited, reduced, delayed, or stopped by MHS Health.
+An appeal must be requested no later than 90 days calendar days from the date of the Health Plan's notice of resolution.
 For a fair hearing, send a written request to:

 Members must exhaust all appeal rights through the health plan first.
-If upheld or the health plan does not adhere to timeliness guidelines, the member may appeal to the State of Wisconsin Division of Hearing and Appeals for a fair hearing if they believe benefits are unfairly denied, limited, reduced, delayed, or stopped by MHS Health.
-An appeal must
+If upheld or the health plan does not adhere to timeliness guidelines, members may appeal to the State of Wisconsin Division of Hearing and Appeals for a Fair Hearing if